Pressio/pressio-demoapps/docs/src/diffusion_reaction_2d.rst

 2D single-species reaction diffusion
 ====================================

-This problem focuses on the following 2d diffusion reaction PDE:
+This problem focuses on the following 2D reaction diffusion PDE:

 .. math::